SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 ~~~~~~~~~~~~~~~~

 The closed range operator
-has an alternate form for ranges that continue
+has an alternative form for ranges that continue
 as far as possible in one direction ---
 for example,
-a range that includes all the elements of an array,
+a range that includes all the elements of an array
 from index 2 to the end of the array.
 In these cases, you can omit the value
 from one side of the range operator.